How Many Centimeters are in a Meter? A full breakdown

 Understanding the Prefixes: Centi- and Kilo-

 To fully grasp the metric system, it's essential to understand the prefixes used.
-Think about it: the prefix "centi-" means one-hundredth.
+The prefix "centi-" means one-hundredth.
 Because of this, a centimeter (cm) is one-hundredth of a meter.
-Conversely, the prefix "kilo-" means one thousand.
+On the flip side, conversely, the prefix "kilo-" means one thousand.
 A kilometer (km) is one thousand meters.

 Let's visualize this: